mdn/content/files/en-us/web/javascript/reference/global_objects/intl/numberformat/numberformat/index.md

 ### FractionDigits, SignificantDigits and IntegerDigits

-The `NumberFormat() constructor` can be used to specify the minimum or maximum number of fractional, integer or significant digits to display when formatting a number.
+You can specify the minimum or maximum number of fractional, integer or significant digits to display when formatting a number.

-> **Note:** If both significant and fractional digit limits are specified then formatting depends on the [`roundingPriority`](#roundingpriority).
+> **Note:** If both significant and fractional digit limits are specified, then the actual formatting depends on the [`roundingPriority`](#roundingpriority).

 #### Using FractionDigits and IntegerDigits